-Graphs of Theta1 and Theta2, as displayed by the Post Run Plot option of the ISE Display Manager from the prepare file are shown in the figure above.
+Graphs of Theta1 and Theta2, as displayed by ESL-Displays from the prepare file are shown in the figure above.
 Run 1 corresponds to the steady-state, showing Theta1 constant at 45 degrees and Theta2 constant at zero degrees.
 Run 2 was obtained using torques of:

-Tau1 = -0.09083640 Tau2 = -0.01779271
+Tau1 = -0.09 Tau2 = -0.01

+'''

 Program listing - distributed file robotarm.esl

+'''